SteamedGit/CSC2002S-Assignment1/README.md

 ## Known issues

 When the basin has a relative height deficit of exactly 0.01, it is not classified as a basin.
 This is a floating-point precision issue.
-This assignment explicitly required the use of floating point numbers and thus this issue it not considered to be significant.
+This assignment explicitly required the use of floating point numbers and thus this issue is not considered to be significant.
 For exact precision, *BigDecimal* is a more appropriate choice.